Profirator/project-config/docs/master.md

 ```

 ### Broker subscriptions

+Orion Context broker and NGSI-V2 API provides a powerful feature that you can take advantage of: the ability to subscribe to context information so when "something" happens (we will explain the different cases for that "something"), your application will get an asynchronous notification.
+This way, you don't need to continuously repeat query requests (i.e. polling).
+The Orion Context Broker will let you know the information when it arrives.

 To make a subscription so that data from Orion context broker is persisted in Quantumleap / Crate DB, you need to make (POST to https://context.<cityname>.apinf.cloud/v2/subscriptions) a subscription.
 An example:

 ```